vitopepito/nandoschmidlin-webcontent/pages/02.kleine-brueder/01._header/text.md

 ---
-title: Hi!
+title: Kleine Quader
-menu: Hi!
 ---

-### Kleine Quader is a project where several people have collaborated on series of small books.
-Series are curated roughly every year.
+### Kleine Quader is a project where several people have collaborated on several series of small books.
+The series are curated roughly every year.

 If you are interested to participate, send an email to mail@nandoschmidlin.ch